 Each plan differs, so check if it covers cost reimbursement for medical expenses.
-These include emergency vet visits, accidents, illness, surgery, medications, and even cancer treatments.
+These include emergency vet visits, accidents, illness, surgery, medications, and even cancer and diabetic treatments.

 If your pet already deals with a physical or medical ailment, take note of the insurers' stance on pre-existing conditions.
 Some pre-existing conditions are considered to be stable, controlled, or curable.
 Others are considered terminal and incurable.
 Incurable pre-existing conditions may have limited or excluded coverage.
 Some providers require a veterinary exam in order to determine your pet's coverage.

 Renewable benefits are enacted by a pet insurance provider to reassess your pet's state of health risk on an annual basis.
 When your pet undergoes a medical procedure, their pre-existing conditions are updated.
 This happens every time your policy is renewed and can result in lost or mitigated coverage for your pet as time goes on.

 A coverage provider's policy exclusions will vary depending on the company, plan you select, and your pets breed.
 Most inexpensive insurance excludes coverage for behavioural training, elective, preventative, and dental procedures.